cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * In WS or CL, beware of multiple ORCID IDs for one NetID.
 	* In WS, treat them as is they have no ORCID ID and require them to authenticate.
 	* In CL, skip them as if they had no ORCID ID and print a warning.
 Perhaps start by scanning for them.
+* Is there some way to improve the AbstractReadAction.Endpoint class?
+Maybe with a factory method to create a typed Endpoint?

 ## Top level - pushing pubs
 * External identifiers
-	* We don't have identifiers DOI/ISBN for each document that we push.
-	* We can use Scholars URI as a persistent identifier
+	* We use Scholars URI as the unique identifier for publications.
-	* What happens if we have both DOI and Scholars URI
-		* Syntactically not a problem, API accepts multiple external identifiers
-		* What if the DOI connects with another source that does not possess the Scholars URI?
+	We can add DOI or ISBN, but the Scholars URI is the decider.
 * Approach to updates
 	* Incremental approach:
 		* Read all (Scholars-based) pubs from ORCID